Genivia/SJOT/README.md

     "char"                string with a single character
-    "char[n,m]"           string of n to m characters (n, m are optional) "(regex)"             string that matches the regex (regex is anchored) "type[]"              array of values of named type "type[n,m]"           array of n to m values of named type (n, m are optional) "type{}"              set of atoms (array of unique atoms) "type{n,m}"           set of n to m atoms (n, m are optional) "URI#name"            reference to named type in schema "@id": "URI"
+    "char[n,m]"           string of n to m characters (n, m are optional) "(regex)"             string that matches the regex (regex is anchored) "type[]"              array of values of named type, shorthand for [ type ] "type[n,m]"           array of n to m values of named type, shorthand for [ n, type, m ] "type{}"              set of atoms (array of unique atoms) "type{n,m}"           set of n to m atoms (n, m are optional) "URI#name"            reference to named type in schema "@id": "URI"